jordan-chen-serato/SimpleModifyHeaders/README.md

 * `test:windows`: Opens the Jasmine SpecRunner page in Windows
 * `package:chrome`: Builds for Chrome, then zips the extension.
 Directories/files such as node_modules are excluded as they are either redundant or can cause errors and warnings when the extension is installed

+## Issues with web-ext build (and others)

+* There's [a bug](https://github.com/yargs/yargs/issues/873) in the dependency web-ext uses for argument parsing where, if certain environment variables exist, the library will attempt to read them as arguments and so throw an error.
+* Unfortunately, resolving this requires executing `unset WEB_EXT_API_KEY; unset WEB_EXT_API_SECRET` to unset the offending environment variables between runs of `sign:firefox` and other NPM scripts that use web-ext.

 ## Further help and documentation

 * See http://confluence.akld.serato.net:8090/x/XJSBBQ